NHemme/Boltzmann-solver/README.md

 **Some notes on the physics behind the solver:**

 It has been designed to determined the relic abundance of dark pions $\pi_D$ originating from an $SU(N_{C_D})$ with $SU(N_{f_D})$ quark-like fermions, specifically intended for a model that considers light rho/vector mesons $\rho_D$.
 Therefore, the ratio of the masses $r_m=\tfrac{m_{\rho_D}}{m_{A}}$ is an important parameter, but the code can easily be adapted to other models.
 The dark pions have been renamed to particle A, and the dark rho mesons to particle B.

+### Notebook
+I have created a notebook that takes you through how to define a model, solve the Boltzmann equation for it and plot it.